frephs/bereal-recap-202x/README.md

 At the time of development, the latest version of python on which the script works is 3.11 because of compatibility issues of the `librosa` module.

 ### 1. Generate bereal cover
-In the `bereal-cover` folder you can find the bereal-lookalike template which is added as intro and outro of your recap To generate your bereal cover run this line and enter your username.
+In the `bereal-cover` folder you can find the bereal-lookalike template which is added as intro and outro of your recap.

+To generate your bereal cover run this line and enter your username.
 `python generate-cover.py`